MicrosoftDocs/win32/desktop-src/properties/property-system-overview.md

 ---
-Description: The Windows Property System is an extensible read/write system of data definitions that provides a uniform way of expressing metadata about Shell items. ms.assetid: eb2dc2be-fc53-40aa-81f6-f353ab1d3a57
+description: The Windows Property System is an extensible read/write system of data definitions that provides a uniform way of expressing metadata about Shell items. ms.assetid: eb2dc2be-fc53-40aa-81f6-f353ab1d3a57
 title: Property System Overview ms.topic: article